devnewton/jnuit/samples/basic/packages/generic/src/README.txt

-Jnuit basic game example is a free and open source 2D platform game.
+jnuit-basic game example is a free and open source game.

 The game can be run by double clicking on the jnuit-basic-game-${project.version}.jar file or using one of the run-* script.